cmdkill3r/email_batch_reader/README.md

    cd email-batch-reader
    ```

-Install dependencies (Tkinter comes pre-installed with Python, but make sure you have it):
+Install dependencies (Tkinter comes pre-installed with Python, but make sure you have it.
 -

 ```